infracamp/infracamp/docs/_posts/2019-10-13-cloud-config-gcp-docker-machine.md

 title: Automated Swarm Provisioning on GCP
 layout: posts
 tags: [docker, cloud, automation, IaC]
----
+description: |
     Using `docker-machine`, we can provision a multi-node docker-swarm cluster on gpc within few seconds.
 This article covers spinning up a stateless docker swarm with manager, worker and storage nodes and deploying a cloudfront.
 Just by executing one shell script.
 So we can spin up new clusters daily instead of updating existing ones.
+---

 > docker-machine is marked obsolete in docker documentation but it's still in maintenance.
 > terraform scripts might be a better way for more customized configurations.
 But when